Careers

 The Institute for Disease Modeling thrives as a fast-paced curiosity-driven environment.
 We work hard because we believe in our mission and we love science!
 Our culture is shaped by our unique position in public health as well as our mission, funding model, and internal incentives.

-• Agility and flexibility: We are open to rapid turnaround requests
+• Agility and flexibility: We are open to rapid turnaround requests.

-• Impact focus: Tangible impact is our primary research consideration
+• Impact focus: Tangible impact is our primary research consideration.

-• Risk-tolerance: We take on long-term projects with uncertain outcomes
+• Risk-tolerance: We take on long-term projects with uncertain outcomes.

-• Professional software development: we have in-house software engineers to create bespoke tools that are freely shared with the community
+• Professional software development: We have in-house software engineers to create bespoke tools that are freely shared with the community.

-• Longevity: long-term retention of staff creates deep subject matter expertise in a variety of fields
+• Longevity: Long-term retention of staff creates deep subject matter expertise in a variety of fields.

 Join our team!